evant/sparkle/docs/notes.md

 ## Comparision

 Unlike the reference, values are _not_ converted to strings if their types differ.
 It is a compiler error instead.

+## Calling

+You can use arbitrary expressions when calling another paragraph.
+However, using the infix `and` operator is ambiguous in this case so it's disabled in this context.
+You can either: use the prefix version, use an alternate name, or assign to a variable and use that instead. ex:
+`I remembered to give my friend Appljack's apples plus 1 and add Rarity's dresses and 2.`